me-pankajmunde/DevChat-pw/PRD.md

   - DotsThree for dropdown menus
   - ArrowsLeftRight for model comparison toggle
   - FileArrowDown for export/import functionality
-  - GithubLogo for GitHub cloud sync
+  - GithubLogo for GitHub cloud sync and authentication
+  - SignOut for logout functionality
   - CloudArrowUp for uploading to cloud
   - CloudArrowDown for downloading from cloud
   - ArrowsClockwise for sync in progress
+  - Lock for security features
+  - CheckCircle for feature highlights

 - **Spacing**:
   - Container padding: p-6 (24px)